clusterlink-net/clusterlink/website/content/en/docs/main/concepts/policies.md

  Hence, for a connection to be allowed, an access policy with an `allow` action must be created on both sides of the connection.
- Creating an access policy is accomplished by creating an `AccessPolicy` CR in the relevant namespace (see Note above).
+ Creating an access policy is accomplished by creating an `AccessPolicy` CR in the relevant namespace (see note above).
  Creating a high-priority access policy is accomplished by creating a `PrivilegedAccessPolicy` CR.
  Instances of `PrivilegedAccessPolicy` have no namespace and affect the entire cluster.